equilibriumdata/equilibriumdata.github.io/cost-nectar.md

   <li><a href="/cost-nectar.html">NECTAR</a></li>
   <li><a href="/sc-database.html">SC-Database</a></li>
 </ul>
-# NECTAR metal hydrolysis constants
+<hl>NECTAR metal hydrolysis constants</hl>

-The Working Group “NECTAR for highly hydrolysable (HHC) cations” (WG1) of the COST Action 18202, Network for Equilibria and Chemical Thermodynamics Advanced Research, is compiling published critical values of metal hydrolysis constants.
+<p>The Working Group “NECTAR for highly hydrolysable (HHC) cations” (WG1) of the COST Action 18202, Network for Equilibria and Chemical Thermodynamics Advanced Research, is compiling published critical values of metal hydrolysis constants.</p>

-By clicking on a given element, you can access a PDF file containing its hydrolysis constants at infinite dilution and T = 298.15 K gathered from the most relevant literature compilations (in green, recommended values).
+<p>By clicking on a given element, you can access a PDF file containing its hydrolysis constants at infinite dilution and T = 298.15 K gathered from the most relevant literature compilations (in green, recommended values).</p>

-This table is a mirror of the periodic table available at the <a href="https://www.cost-nectar.eu/pages/wg1_period.html" target="_blank" rel="noopener">COST action webpage</a>.
+<p>This table is a mirror of the periodic table available at the <a href="https://www.cost-nectar.eu/pages/wg1_period.html" target="_blank" rel="noopener">COST action webpage</a>.</p>

-Contributors: Clemente Bretti, Elvira Bura Nakić, Montserrat Filella, Josep Galceran, Sofia Gama, Gabriele Lando, Demetrio Milea, Andrejz Mular, Vladimir Sladkov, Kamila Stokowa-Sołtys, Yuliya Toporivska, Emanuele Zanda, Veronika Zinovyeva.
+<p>Contributors: Clemente Bretti, Elvira Bura Nakić, Montserrat Filella, Josep Galceran, Sofia Gama, Gabriele Lando, Demetrio Milea, Andrejz Mular, Vladimir Sladkov, Kamila Stokowa-Sołtys, Yuliya Toporivska, Emanuele Zanda, Veronika Zinovyeva.</p>

     <hr>